 One or more of the following may also be present: self-induced vomiting; self-induced purging; excessive exercise; use of appetite suppressants and or diuretics.

-If you, or someone close to you, has an eating disorder, get help by contacting the student heath centre or counselling services.
+If you, or someone close to you, has an eating disorder, get help by contacting the student health centre or counselling services.
 Treatment works best earlier rather than later.
 Both medical/nutritional and psychological treatments are used in most cases.

 This is a condition characterized by repeated bouts of overeating and an excessive preoccupation with the control of body weight.
 This may lead the person to adopt extreme measures to eliminate the 'fattening' effects of ingested food.
 Symptoms include: